-After I made a particularly snarky comment about an article that touted inter-data center VM mobility as the ultimate tool to reach the 100% availability heavens (this is why that argument is totally invalid), someone
+After I made a particularly snarky comment about an article that touted inter-data center VM mobility as the ultimate tool to reach the 100% availability heavens (this is why that argument is totally invalid), someone asked me why I don’t believe in workload mobility, disaster avoidance and follow-the-sun data centers.
+I am positive that some businesses have the need for all three of the above-mentioned functionalities, but I also know that live VM migration isn't the right tool for any of them.

 Let’s focus on the most bizarre of the three ideas: using VM mobility to implement follow-the-sun data centers.
 The underlying business requirements are sound and simple – moving the servers closer to end users reduces latency and long-distance bandwidth requirements.
 Reduced latency also improves response times and throughput.
 However, you cannot reach this goal by moving virtual machines around data centers; you simply can’t move a running virtual machine over long-enough distances.